reachlocal/liger/api/built-in.md

 # Built in pages

 The built in pages can be opened using javascript with the PAGE.openPage or PAGE.openDialog methods.
-The name of each page is in the list below tougher with some information on the input parameters.
-Most of these has been implemented as proof of concept and both lack some features as well as might have problems.
+The name of each page is in the list below together with some information on the input parameters.
+Most of these have been implemented as proof of concept and both lack some features as well as might have problems.
 Please file an issue if you run into anything that seems odd or doesn't work.

-# Pages
+## General Pages

 The pages can be opened as a normal page or as a dialog.
 For example: